Skip to main content

 Wiim Home, migrated from WordPress

-From WooCommerce to a stack of their own.
+From WooCommerce to a modern stack.

 Wiim Home previously ran on with , even though no card payments were ever taken on the site.
 The stack stayed heavy, slow, and hard for non-developers to maintain.
 We rebuilt it on with underneath: catalogue in , images in Storage, orders and service through a bespoke admin.
 Content was migrated via import scripts that run once and leave a clean schema behind, no legacy plugins, no , no monthly security update treadmill.